API Reference

 GET /v1/capabilities

 The authenticated surface.
 Returns the capability manifest scoped to the caller — auth state, advertised MCP tools, supported DID methods, store backend, available transports, API version.
-Clients use this to enable or disable features based on what the connected daemon actually supports; SDKs feature-detect without a trial-and-error HTTP round trip.
+Clients use this to enable or disable features based on what the connected instance actually supports; SDKs feature-detect without a trial-and-error HTTP round trip.

 curl -s -H "Authorization: Bearer $SPL_TOKEN" \